Flying Aeroflot

 view of the interior of the Aeroflot Boeing aircraft

-on the second flight, from Moscow to Hong Kong
+On the second flight, from Moscow to Hong Kong.

 The second flight, from Moscow to Hong Kong, was fine too.
 This plane was bigger and newer, a Boeing 777, complete with in-flight entertainment including a wide variety of films.
 No surly flight attendants either, and the food was quite edible, as airplane food goes.